 Challenges to US Policies

-Compounded by hubris and belief that the US can impose its will unchallenged-forever, lack of flexibility and pragmatic approach, the US policies are bound to face challenges.
-Moreover, there are no clear mechanisms to evaluate the policy’s successes; hence impossible to make meaningful changes.
-It is complicated further by the fact that the epeople responsible are not held accountable.
+Compounded by hubris and belief that the US can impose its will unchallenged forever, lack of flexibility, and a pragmatic approach, the US policies are bound to face challenges.
+Moreover, there need to be precise mechanisms to evaluate the policy’s successes; hence impossible to make meaningful changes.
+It is complicated further by the fact that the people responsible are not held accountable.

 On October 18, 2015, during a conference in Washington DC, “The present and future relationship between Eritrea and Ethiopia,” former Assistant Secretary of State for African affairs Ambassador Herman Cohen said,

 “Eritrea’s relation with the United States is unlikely to change during the term of office of President Barack Obama.”

 Former Ethiopian diplomat Dr. Kassa Kebede echoed the same sentiment when he said,

 “So long as Susan Rice advises the president, it is not likely that the US can change its policies and approach.”

 The situation in the HOA of Africa is interconnected.
 What takes place in Somalia will influence Ethiopia.
 Similarly, developments in Ethiopia can influence Eritrea and vice versa.

 The Obama administration fails to reflect on these realities because it has placed all its eggs in the TPLF’s basket.
 The Administration ignored the people and put long-term American interests on shaky grounds.